benomahony/uv.nvim/README.md

   -- Auto commands for directory changes auto_commands = true,

-  -- Integration with picker (like Telescope or other UI components) picker_integration = true,
+  -- Integration with snacks picker picker_integration = true,

   -- Keymaps to register (set to false to disable)